Housing in the United Kingdom: Debates on high-rise housing

 The fierce debates over high-rise housing that took place after 1945 were presaged by an acrimonious debate in the 1920s and 1930s in London.
 On the political left there was firm opposition to what were denounced as "barracks for the working-classes".
 Reformers on the right called for multi-storey solutions to overcrowding and high rents.

 There were attempts at compromise by developing new solutions to urban living, focused especially on slum clearance and redevelopment schemes.
 The compromises generally sought to replace inhospitable slums with high-rise blocks served by lifts.
 In the Metropolitan Borough of Stepney they included John Scurr House (built 1936–1937), Riverside Mansions (1925–1928) and the Limehouse Fields project (1925 but never built).

 Ownership

 Increasingly the British ideal was home ownership, even among the working class.
 Rates of home ownership rose steadily from 15% of people owning their own home before 1914, to 32% by 1938, and 67% by 1996.
+Home ownership peaked at 71% in 2003 before falling to 64% by 2022, reflecting rising house prices and deposit requirements.
 The construction industry sold the idea of home ownership to upscale renters.
 The mortgage lost its old stigma of a millstone round one’s neck to instead be seen as a valuable long-term investment in suburbanised Britain.

 It appealed to aspirations of upward mobility and made possible the fastest rate of growth in working-class owner-occupation during the 20th century.
 The boom was largely financed by the savings ordinary Britons put into their building societies.
 Starting in the 1920s favourable tax policies encouraged substantial investment in the societies, creating huge reserves for lending.
 Beginning in 1927, the societies encouraged borrowing through gradual liberalisation of mortgage terms.